MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/removed-sunset-services.md

 # Removed and sunset services

-This article describes the current status for removed and sunset services that you may have used, or may still be using with Azure Information Protection.
+This article describes the current status for services that we've removed and retired, or are currently sunsetting, which you may have used or are still using with Azure Information Protection.

 ## The AIP classic client